Roblox/creator-docs/content/en-us/tutorials/scripting/basic-scripting/intro-to-scripting.md

 <figcaption>Changing the Transparency property of the cube</figcaption>
 </figure>

-The `Class.BasePart.CanCollide|CanCollide` property determines if other parts (and users) can pass right through the part.
+The `CanCollide` property determines if other parts (and users) can pass right through the part.
 If you set it to **false**, users will fall through the platform.

 <figure>
 <video controls loop muted>